LukeSmithxyz/based.cooking/src/chicken-stock-bone-broth.md

 ## Ingredients

-- a whole raw chicken with organs removed (Drumsticks or thighs along might suffice if a whole chicken is unavailable.)
+- a whole raw chicken with organs removed (Drumsticks or thighs alone might suffice if a whole chicken is unavailable.)
 - onions
 - celery
 - carrots